giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

       instanceType: m4.xlarge
 ```

-## How to create the cluster omitting Giant Swarm API?
+## How to create a cluster using Cluster API?

-All the CRs, mentioned above, have the strict spec and important requirements to be considered valid.
+All the CRs, mentioned above, have strict spec and important requirements to be considered valid.
 There is no cluster or node pool CR validation available in the Control Plane for now.
 Therefore, if you create a CR with wrong field values, that can result in a broken tenant cluster.
 That's why we've developed a simple [kubectl gs plugin](https://github.com/giantswarm/kubectl-gs), which helps to template valid CRs.